symfony/symfony-docs/mailer.rst

 **Event Class**: :class:`Symfony\\Component\\Mailer\\Event\\MessageEvent`

-``MessageEvent`` allows to change the Mailer message and the envelope before the email is sent::
+``MessageEvent`` allows you to change the Mailer message and the envelope before the email is sent::

     use Symfony\Component\EventDispatcher\EventSubscriberInterface;